 - What financial adjustments you may need to make

-- Your will and any other instances where you may have named your ex as a beneficiary.
+- Your will and any other instances (for instance, super or insurance) where you may have named your de facto as a beneficiary.

 It may be a good idea to seek legal advice and ASIC’s MoneySmart website has information about free legal services if you’re interested.

-Meanwhile, speak to your financial adviser as they could assist you in determining the long-term outcomes of different settlement options.
-If you don't have an adviser, our Find an adviser search function may be able to help you locate one nearby.
+Meanwhile, speak to your financial adviser as they could help you understand the long-term outcomes of different settlement options.
+If you don't have an adviser, find one near you.

 3, 4, 5 Family Court of Australia - Property and finances after separation